gustavoguichard/string-ts/README.md

 ```

 ### kebabKeys
-This function recursively converts the keys of an object to `kebab-case` at both runtime and type levels.
+This function shallowly converts the keys of an object to `kebab-case` at both runtime and type levels.

 ```ts
 import { kebabKeys } from 'string-ts';